BawdyAnarchist/quBSD/Future_Development.md

 ##### VIRTUAL MACHINE INTEGRATION

+Add more z-score crypto comparisons and put their colors in the top corner Housing market compared to lots of stuff.
+Overall look.

 figure out why your snapshots are being label with qubsd:autosnap devfs.rules needs looked at and cleaned up / merged with net-jail